mileweb/ngportal-language/readme.md

 {"purge.button.start": "开始 Purge"}
 ```
 ## Useful Tools
 [BabelEdit](https://www.codeandweb.com/babeledit) is a translation editor for web applications.
 It enables developers to edit JSON properties and translation files with ease.
 We have a Volume License.
 Please ask Bin Ni for the license key.

 This project should only be worked on with this tool.

+Before you commit, please do a `git diff` to make sure you did not change the line order, indentation, line-end etc. Only the lines you actually modified should show up in the diff.
+Otherwise it will be very difficult to track changes.